Available Psychology Scholarship Opportunities

 Deadline

-Nova Southeastern University College of Psychology is now accepting nominations/applications for the Leonard Roth Memorial Scholarship.
-This scholarship is available to College of Psychology clinical psychology students who are demonstrating a career interest in gerontology.
+Nova Southeastern University’s College of Psychology is now accepting nominations/applications for the Psychology Doctoral Alumni Scholarship.
+This scholarship is available to the College of Psychology doctoral students enrolled in either of the College of Psychology clinical psychology programs.

 Students in good standing are eligible for nomination by a College of Psychology administrator or faculty member.
-Students may make application independently.
-The dollar amount of scholarship varies and is payable in the form of a tuition waiver.
+Students may apply independently.
+The dollar amount of this scholarship varies and is payable in the form of a tuition waiver.

 Background